mileszs/ack.vim/README.md

     T    to open in new tab silently v    to open in vertical split
+    gv   to open in vertical split silently s    to open in horizontal split
-    gv   to open in vertical split silently q    to close the quickfix window
+    gs   to open in horizontal split silently q    to close the quickfix window

 This Vim plugin is derived (and by derived, I mean copied, essentially) from